the-teachingRSE-project/competencies/response_to_referees.md

 The Integration into teams is now mentioned in the Tasks-and-Responsibilities section.

+## Reviewer 1 Feedback: Section 5

+### 5.2

+We are acknowledge that associating fine-grained levels of RSE skills to general academic levels has to be quite coarse, exhibits a large degree of subjectivity and might not be shared by everybody down to the smallest detail.
+Yet, we think our presentation is consistent.
+For example a basic understanding of software licenses is required to be able use existing software for research according to good scientific practice, even ifit is used as a "black box".
+In response to the criticism, we have replaced
+"They should have an awareness of software licences ... by
+"They should have a basic awareness of software licences ..."

+The second criticism "Not all RSEs have PhDs ..." seems to be based on a
+misunderstanding: In this section we don't talk about RSEs at specific academic career-levels but rather about general academics that are not RSE specialists but should possess some RSE-related competencies nevertheless. to make this more clear, we have modofied the second sentence of the first paragraph from "However, many of these competencies are important for researchers in academia as well." to "However, many of these competencies are also important for scientists whose main task remains academic research." and amended the first sentence of the second paragraph from "This section outlines how the RSE competencies could be reflected at all academic levels." to "This section outlines how the RSE competencies could be reflected at all academic levels for scientists who do not specialize as RSEs."

 ## R2.XXX (GH: #395) Reviewer 2 Feedback: page 14 bottom